JuliaTagBot/LittleScienceTools/README.md

 ```

 ### ObsTable
 A book-keeping structure for your `Observable`s.
+Helpful
+when measuring some observables under different sets of
+*external* parameters.

 ```julia
 type Params